Using CHOMP Planner

 fillTrajectory.
 The first three options refer to the interpolation methods used for trajectory initialization between start and goal states.

-fillTrajectoryprovides an option of initializing the trajectory from path computed from an existing motion planner like OMPL.
+fillTrajectoryprovides an option of initializing the trajectory with a path computed from an existing motion planner like OMPL.

 Choosing parameters for CHOMP requires some intuition that is informed by the planning environment.
 For instance, the default parameters for CHOMP work well in environments without obstacles; however, in environments with many obstacles the default parameters will likely cause CHOMP to get stuck in local minima.
 By tweaking parameters, we can improve the quality of plans generated by CHOMP.